How to give your Christmas tree a 2nd life this year | CBC News

 Goats love Christmas trees, too

-If you don't mind driving the drive, Vanderlaand the Barnyard Zoo accepts Christmas tree donations every year to feed to their critters.
+If you don't mind the drive, The Vanderlaand Barnyard Zoo accepts Christmas tree donations every year to feed to their critters.

 Trees can be placed along the fence as you drive into the zoo in Winchester Springs, about 60 kilometres south of downtown Ottawa.